SecOpsPete/threat-hunting-scenarios/pwncrypt-ransomware-detection/README.md

 ### 🔐 Goal:
 Investigate a newly discovered ransomware strain known as **PwnCrypt**.
 This strain uses a PowerShell-based payload to encrypt files on infected systems, prepending `.pwncrypt` to the original file extensions.
 For example, `hello.txt` becomes `hello.pwncrypt.txt`.

-The CISO has raised concerns about potential spread within the corporate environment due to immature defenses and lack of user training.
+The CISO has raised concerns about potential lateral spread due to immature defenses and a lack of security awareness training.
 Your task is to determine whether the ransomware has affected any systems, how it was delivered, and whether it established persistence.

 ---

-## 🔬 1.
-Preparation
+## 🔬 Step 1: Define Scope and Threat Hypothesis

-- **Objective:** Define hunting hypotheses based on known IoCs and threat intelligence.
-- **Threat Hypothesis:** PwnCrypt ransomware may have infiltrated the network via user execution of PowerShell-based droppers.
-Known indicators include:
-  - `.pwncrypt.` in filenames
+To begin the hunt, I developed hypotheses grounded in initial threat intelligence.
+PwnCrypt is known to use PowerShell droppers and encode payloads, often delivered via GitHub links or base64 strings.
+It leaves behind encrypted files containing `.pwncrypt` and a ransom note labeled something like `decryption-instructions`.

+- **Expected behavior:**
-  - Scripts like `pwncrypt.ps1`
+  - Execution of PowerShell with flags like `-ExecutionPolicy Bypass`
+  - Use of `Invoke-WebRequest` or `DownloadString`
-  - Usage of `Invoke-WebRequest`, `ExecutionPolicy Bypass`, etc.
+  - Creation of `.pwncrypt` file artifacts
+  - Possible ransom note dropped post-encryption

 ---

-## 📥 2.
-Data Collection
+## 📥 Step 2: Confirm Table Coverage

-- **Target Tables:**
-  - `DeviceProcessEvents`
-  - `DeviceFileEvents`
-- **Goal:** Confirm these tables contain logs for the timeframe around suspicious activity.
+Before diving into IoC searches, I confirmed that both `DeviceProcessEvents` and `DeviceFileEvents` had coverage for the affected systems during the target timeframe.
+This ensured I’d be able to trace both process execution and file impact.

 ---

-## 📊 3.
-Data Analysis

-### 🔎 Check for IoC Matches in File System
+## 📁 Step 3: Identify File-Based IoCs in DeviceFileEvents

 ```kql
 let VMName = "pvr-hunting2";
 DeviceFileEvents